802-886-1917

 Yes.
 Because there is so much crossover in styles and design between Timber Frame and Post and Beam Barns that the words are often used as synonyms.
 Post and beam barns tend to use more simple joinery than timber frame barns, but there is a lot of overlap.
 We can easily accommodate this type of design in your Barn.

-Are there any Barns or Barn Designs you keep in Stock?
+Are there any Barns or Barn Designs YOu keep in Stock?

 Follow